TonnoTotonno/MMAS-Python/README.md

 ```

+## Usage

-## UsageTo run the solver, execute the main script:
+To run the solver, execute the main script:

 ```bash
 uv run python main.py